 26th International Congress of Entomology 2020: Entomology for our Planet

-The Entomological Societies in Finland wish to extend their invitation to host the XXVI ICE Congress 2020 in Helsinki in July 2020.
+The Entomological Societies in Finland invite all entomologists from around the world to attend the XXVI ICE Congress 2020 in Helsinki in July 2020.
 The invitation has the full support of both national and local authorities into producing a professional meeting in the spirit of the XXV meeting of ICE in Orlando, Florida and the history of the ICE meetings since its first meeting in Brussels in 1910.

 The Entomological Societies in Finland are very happy to welcome old and new colleagues to the beautiful capital of Finland.
 We believe that we have the perfect combination of great educational, scientific and artistic expertise, together with the organizational skills and infrastructure to create a successful and inspiring ICE Congress in Helsinki, 2020.

 Finland is renowned for its expertise and achievements in entomology, which have been recognised world-wide.
-Hosting the ICE congress would be an opportunity for us to share our knowledge, as well as to learn from best practices in entomology throughout the world.
+Hosting the ICE congress gives us the opportunity for us to share our knowledge, as well as to learn from best practices in entomology throughout the world.

 We wish to emphasise some key items of particular interest to ICE2020Helsinki attendees:

-Finland as a destination offers breathtaking, unspoiled natural beauty, with endless forests, lakes, islands, marshland, and other exciting habitats for entomologists to explore, all within easy reach from the planned congress location.
+- Finland as a destination offers breathtaking, unspoiled natural beauty, with endless forests, lakes, islands, marshland, and other exciting habitats for entomologists to explore, all within easy reach from the congress location.

 City of design